 Spatial Visualizations, Maps and More.
 Invited Lecture for The Digital Praxis, CUNY Graduate Center.
 New York, NY, October 26, 2016.

 Pragmatics of CMC.
 Invited Lecture for Sociolinguistics of CMC, CUNY Graduate Center.
 New York, NY, September 20, 2016.

 Lol!
 I didn't Mean It!
 Lol as a marker of illocutionary force.
 Talk at CIRCL, CUNY Graduate Center.
 New York, NY, March 8, 2016.

 Blogging to investigate the linguistic, social & historical aspects of African languages.
 Bronx CUNY EdTech Showcase, Lehman College.
 New York, NY, May 3, 2013.

 Yeah, yeah, yeah, a discourse marker.
 Talk at the 7th Annual SQUID Conference, CUNY Graduate Center.
 New York, NY, March 30, 2012.

 Moody negation: Tense, mood, and negation in Lusoga.
 Talk at the 43rd Annual Conference for African Linguistics, Tulane University.
 March 15-17, 2012.

 Predication in the clause and noun phrase of Lusoga.
 Talk at 42nd ACAL, University of Maryland.
 June 10-12, 2011.

 Psychology of Language Learning and Teaching.
 2014-2015.
 Hunter College, School of Education.
 Hybrid (online/face-to-face).
-Research based course on the role that first and second language acquisition processes have in a K-12 classroom.
+Research seminar on the role that first and second language acquisition processes have in a K-12 classroom.

 Teaching Linguistics Across CUNY Campuses.
 2013-2015.
 The Graduate Center at CUNY.
 Seminar on college pedagogy and course development, now required for all first year graduate students in Linguistics.